-From its beginnings in 1981, the movement grew very quickly and by the early 1990s, a U3A was opening every fortnight.
+From its beginnings, the movement grew very quickly and by the early 1990s, a U3A was opening every fortnight.
 U3As grew in Scotland, Wales and Northern Ireland and in 2008 membership was increasing by 11% every year.
 2010 saw our membership hitting the quarter million mark.

 At the end of 2016 the U3A movement reached the milestone of 1,000 U3As celebrated by a conference with speakers including Eric Midwinter – one of the founders of the U3A movement.

 Today, our movement includes over 439,000 U3A members in more than 1,000 U3As and is continuing to grow every day